-But this new and improved deck marks a huge step up in performance from the previous generation - and that former Award-winner was hardly shabby.
+But this deck marks a huge step up in performance from the previous generation RP6 – and that former Award-winner was hardly shabby.

-The previous RP6 came fitted with an Exact moving-magnet cartridge.
-This option is still available for £1200, but the company now offers a variant with its new Ania moving-coil cartridge.
-That’s what we have on test here.
+The older RP6 came fitted with an Exact moving-magnet cartridge.
+This option is still available, but the company now offers a variant with its new Ania moving-coil cartridge – and that’s what we have on test here.

 Set-up is easy, and the Ania tracks best at 1.75g.

 We’d recommend at least a day or two running-in time to get the Rega singing.
 It’s worth the wait, as this is the subtlest and most articulate Rega Planar 6 yet.